islnlp/code-mix-humor-sarcasm-detection-EMNLP-2025/README.md

 # Code-Mixed Humor & Sarcasm Detection

-This repo contains the code for above.
+This repo contains the code for the paper: "Improving code-mixed humor and sarcasm detection through multi-tasking and native sample mixing".
+We strongly recommend that you run our codes on the same settings with Docker or Anaconda to ensure reproducibility.

 ### Requirements